 And then you'll want to prep your pan.
-And by prep- I mean pour about 2 T of olive oil into your round pan (I just use a basic Wilton 8″ cake pan for this, and then tilt the cake pan so that the oil covers the bottom.
+And by prep- I mean pour about 2 T of olive oil into your round pan (I just use a basic Wilton 8″ cake pan This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. for this, and then tilt the cake pan so that the oil covers the bottom.

 I know that it will seem like a whole lotta oil- but trust me- this is what crips the bottom of the crust and gives it that delicious pan pizza taste!